Ivanka Trump Conveniently Supports Democrats' Headscarf Rule For Members Of Congress

 Important rule change for Congress to make... https://t.co/pmxYTpCfPi— Ivanka Trump (@IvankaTrump) November 19, 2018

 Once again, Ivanka's message smacks of paying lip service to women's empowerment.
-We can't help but remember that she said nothing when U.S. President Donald Trump announced a travel ban on seven Muslim-majority countries — and has not said or done anything about the issue since.
-Instead, she took this selfie with Jared as America erupted in protests over the executive order.
+We can't help but remember that she said nothing when President Donald Trump announced a travel ban on seven Muslim-majority countries — and has not said or done anything about the issue since.
+Instead, she took this selfie with Jared as the country erupted in protests over the executive order.

 Advertisement